Fred Dembi

-Fred José Dembi (born 21 February 1995) is a Congolese professional footballer who plays as a midfielder for Red Star and the Congo national team.
+José-Fred Dembi (born 21 February 1995) is a Congolese professional footballer who plays as a midfielder for Moroccan club Hassania Agadir.
+He played for the Congo national team.

+Early life

+Dembi was born in the Republic of the Congo, and moved to France at the age of 2.
+He acquired French nationality subsequently.

 Club career

 Dembi is a youth product of AS Madrillet Château Blanc and Quevilly, and began his career with Quevilly in 2014.
 He followed that up with stints at the reserves of Le Havre and Avranches, followed with an amateur stint with Déville Maromme.
 In the summer of 2018, he moved to Rouen, and his second season was cut short by the COVID-19 epidemic.
 For the 2020–21 season, he moved to Cholet.
 He then joined Orléans in the Championnat National the following season.
 On 27 May 2022, he transferred to Red Star.

 International career

-Dembi was born in the Republic of the Congo, and moved to France at the age of 2.
-He was called up to the Congo national team for a set of 2023 Africa Cup of Nations qualification matches in June 2022.
+Dembi was called up to the Congo national team for a set of 2023 Africa Cup of Nations qualification matches in June 2022.
 That window he made his debut with the Congo in a 1–0 win over the Gambia on 8 June 2022.